ScanMountGoat/Smush-Material-Research/Textures.md

 # Specular Cubemaps
 TODO: PBR lighting

+# Gao Bake Maps
+TODO: Used for stages.
+Probably ambient occlusion.

 # Normal Maps
 RG are used for the normal map.
 The B channel is likely a separate texture.
 A is possibly another texture.